One of my coworkers recently made herself a Quilted Tote Bag.

 FRONT:

+Select 18 squares and organize them into your preferred design.
 You'll use 8 for each side of the bag (4 per row).
 Once you have the design laid out, start sewing each row together with right sides together and 1/4" seams.
 You should now have 4 rows.
 Press your seams with iron, then with right sides together sew 2 rows together, lengthwise.
 Press your seams and you'll now have 2 panels.

 Attach the bottom, with right sides together sew each panel to each length of of the bottom fabric, and then press your seams.
 Now let's add the batting.
 Lay out your batting, then lay your whole front side on it (right side up).
 Spray baste or pin, smoothing out as you go to eliminate wrinkles.